Green Bans Park Friezes

 The 18 tiles tell the story of the community activism that created the parks.
 Each frieze includes a panel of text and an image taken from archival and contemporary photographs, cartoons and drawings.
 Most of the text was drawn from the diary of Jim Plotrowski, an activist who kept a journal of the community struggle as it happened.
 There are also quotes from park users.

 These artworks were commissioned by Sydney City Council in 1999.
 Michael Keighery and Kate Dunn found that there was very little documentation available about the history of the action to protect the parks.
-They drew heavily on the dairies of Jim Plotrowski and the photographs of Scott Wajon, another community activist.
+They drew heavily on the diaries of Jim Plotrowski and the photographs of Scott Wajon, another community activist.

 The artists found that the challenge was to commemorate the park’s history while making the artwork relevant to today’s park users.
 They decided to try and achieve this by mixing humour with descriptions of campaign tactics.